mettalrose/mettalrose/README.md

 - 👋 Hi, I’m Anuj Gupta (@mettalrose)
-- 👀 I'm a UX designer & researcher interested in the study of language, emotions, and big data.
+- 👀 I'm a UX researcher and designer interested in the study of writing technologies, data analytics, and emotions.
-- I design tools for text analysis.
+- I design, test, and teach about tools for text analysis.
 Check out my repository.
 - 📫 How to reach me: you can message me right here on github :)

 <!---